How a Dog Bite Changed my Life and Made me a Better Trainer

 I help dogs learn basic manners so that they can live well with you.
 I help you teach them the skills they need to navigate your human world.

-But most importantly I help dogs with trauma in their pasts recover and build healthy behaviors in place of the survival behaviors that they no longer need.
+But most importantly I help dogs living with the effects of trauma recover and build healthy behaviors in place of the survival behaviors that they no longer need.
 Marketing aside, that's how I describe the behavior work that I do.

 I do that while respecting their freedom of choice and emotional well being.
 I will never tell you to hurt or scare your dog.